10 BEST Manual Testing Tools (2025)

 Pros

-• There are varieties of 1st party and 3rd party plugins available.
+• Throughout my assessment, I appreciated the extensive variety of 1st party and 3rd party plugins available.

 Cons